aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 	aws rekognition list-faces --collection-id rider-photos --region REPLACE_WITH_YOUR_CHOSEN_AWS_REGION
 	```

-	> You might find the `delete-faces` command useful when testing
+	> You might find the `delete-faces` command useful when testing:

 	```
 	aws rekognition delete-faces --collection-id rider-photos --face-ids REPLACE_WITH_ID_OF_FACE_TO_DELETE --region REPLACE_WITH_YOUR_CHOSEN_AWS_REGION